inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01_Linear_Interpolation.md

 **Step 3: Generating NAs for each of the data set**

 We are generating NA columns for each of the data set so that when we joined later, they can fill in for the missing timepoints.

-*This references Professor Harel's code under her src folder*
+*This references Professor Harel’s code under her src folder*

 ``` r
 #BMI data table first!